 Chris Darke joined the practice in January 2004, and became a partner in January 2005.
 Norman & Chris worked together for the following 3 years but at the beginning of 2008 Norman retired from the partnership & reduced his working hours until he left us in March 2010.
 Victoria Darke joined Chris in partnership at this time.

 Our full time assistants are Clare Powell - who has been with us full time since Summer 2015 and Charles Brice who joined us in August 2016.
-Part time we have Heidi French who joined us early 2015 from Hay-on-Wye and Amanda Kitching who joined us from Monmouth in 2007.
+Part time we have Amanda Kitching who joined us from Monmouth in 2007.

-In November 2016 Brookfield Veterinary Practice expanded with the acquisition of Argus in Ledbury, and two further veterinary assistants joined the team.
-Eden Tanner, previous owner of Argus Vets, and Alice Rook.
+In November 2016 Brookfield Veterinary Practice expanded with the acquisition of Argus Vets in Ledbury, Eden Tanner the previous owner of Argus is still with us today.

 The veterinary surgeons are supported by a team of nurses, student nurses, assistance and trainee nurses who visit us on placements.
 We then have a team of receptionists to welcome you all organised by our practice manager Lucy Soanes.